Skip to content

 Take control of your meeting rooms

-Thanks to new and comprehensive meeting management solutions, it is now easier than ever before to track how your meeting rooms are being used, and your entire workspace is utilized.
+Thanks to new and comprehensive meeting management solutions, it is now easier than ever to track how your meeting rooms are being used, and your entire workspace is utilized.
 Whether you are concerned with real estate or the efficiency of your team, these metrics can help you make informed decisions about your company’s meeting rooms and plan accordingly for the future.
 Now you don't have to guess when people ask how many meetings you have each month or what your occupancy rates are.

 These analytics tools are becoming more affordable and accessible as technology and software becomes more advanced.
 With cloud-based technologies, the best solutions integrate with your Exchange, Outlook, or Microsoft 365 calendar platform, meaning you have the possibility to "look back in time" and learn how your office space was being used before the implementation of a new meeting management platform.